BIONF/HaMStR/README.md

 conda install -c BIONF hamstr
 setup_hamstr
 ```
+HaMStR will be installed under the subfolder **HaMStR** in side your current working directory.
 After the setup run successfully, you can start using HaMStR (in some cases you should restart the terminal).

 ### 1b.
 Install in Ubuntu/MacOS